oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

-                      DEFAULT 'NO'          "finaud" module decision next_finaud_decision  ENUM('YES', 'NO')     tell if the next node state results in DEFAULT 'NO'          a "finaud" module decision state_num             INT                   corresponding state number (usefull
+                      DEFAULT 'NO'          "finaud" module decision next_finaud_decision  ENUM('YES', 'NO')     tell if the next node state results in DEFAULT 'NO'          a "finaud" module decision state_num             INT                   corresponding state number (useful
                                             with the SQL "ORDER" query)
 switch                VARCHAR(50)           name of the switch cpu                   INT UNSIGNED          global cluster cpu number cpuset                INT UNSIGNED          field used with the
                                             CPUSET_RESOURCE_PROPERTY_DB_FIELD_
-besteffort            ENUM('YES','NO')      accept or not besteffort jobs deploy                ENUM('YES','NO')      specify if the resource is dployable expiry_date           INT UNSIGNED          field used for the desktop computing
+besteffort            ENUM('YES','NO')      accept or not besteffort jobs deploy                ENUM('YES','NO')      specify if the resource is deployable expiry_date           INT UNSIGNED          field used for the desktop computing
                                             feature
 desktop_computing     ENUM('YES','NO')      tell if it is a desktop computing